Lesli Esposito > DLA Piper LLP (US) > Philadelphia, United States > Lawyer Profile

 - M&A/corporate and commercial > Private equity buyouts

-- Dispute resolution > Product liability, mass tort and class actions: consumer products (including tobacco) - defense
+- Dispute resolution > Product liability, mass tort and class action - defense: consumer products (including tobacco)

 - Intellectual property > Trade secrets (litigation and non-contentious matters)